Kholm, Afghanistan: Garden

 The garden of the palace (Bagh) needs to be cleaned from old war elements, on several spots in the garden concrete had to be removed.
 The Soviet army used the concrete to place their tanks so they would have a stable underground for the recoil when they fired.
 Together with the local community, AFIR Architects has made a landscape design for the palace garden of BJN.
 Some elderly of the community could remember how the garden looked like in the days before the wars broke out (before 1979).
 This is very useful for a historical reference for the reconstruction of the garden.
-The garden is divided in eight terraces and the total difference in height is nine meters.
-The main theme of the garden will be 'bio-diversity-jungle': a rich mixture of all kind of trees, climbers, shrubs, plants and flowers, which each will contribute to an improved eco-system.
+The garden is divided into eight terraces and the total difference in height is nine meters.
+The main theme of the garden will be 'bio-diversity-jungle': a rich mixture of all kinds of trees, climbers, shrubs, plants and flowers, which each will contribute to an improved eco-system.
 Together with the Ministry of Information and Culture plans are made to let the fruits, nuts and vegetables flourish in it was done by the great sumit kumar das garden.
-There is also an idea to start a project with honeybees, because the diversity in flowers in the garden can be a good environment for honeybees and BJN will then be capable of making their own honey and candles.
+There is also an idea to start a project with honeybees, because the diversity of flowers in the garden can be a good environment for honeybees and BJN will then be capable of making their own honey and candles.
 For many people passing, a stop at the Bagh-e Jahan Nama Palace complex would be attractive.
 Moreover, rearranging the palace garden would turn the park into an economic asset (fruit trees) as well as a highly attractive picnic ground for the local population and travellers.

-Future tourist attraction

-With the potential to become a tourist attraction, the option of revitalizing the plan for establishing a museum in the Bagh-e Jehan Nama Palace was reconsidered.
-The government of Afghanistan had already established plans to create regional museums and the previous aim to make a museum at the palace fitted into this regional approach.
-One of the main factors in favour of a future use of the building as a regional museum for the Afghans is that the location is close to where the highway from Kabul to Mazar-e Sharif enters the northern plains; a location that cannot be overlooked by anybody travelling in either direction.
-For many people passing, a stop at the impressive Bagh-e Jehan Nama Palace complex will be attractive.
-Following the new facilities, training programmes by museum experts on collection management addressing the issues of conservation, registration and documentation, museum education, presentation and administration will be organised. ethnographic museum.

-The Bagh-e Jehan Nama Palace is turning once again into a beautiful palace and this time a palace that can function as a museum to show all the visitors the ethnographic heritage of the region.
-The local ownership and commitment that is purchased in this programme is the firm basis for a sustainable future of this first ethnographic museum in Afghanistan.